Some lucky people know their life purpose from an early age.

 3. What is on your bucket list?

 What do you want to accomplish before you die?
-This is another exercise that could be very illuminating.
+This is another exercise that could be very soul searching.
 Creating a bucket list crystallizes your thinking on what you desire most in life, what you really would not like to miss out on.
 There is passion there.
 Why wait?

 MY BUCKET LIST: To give you an example that hopefully gets you thinking, I want to learn to fly a plane.
 I love getting an aerial view of the land around me and feeling in control of my own destiny.
 This helps me to see that my guiding purpose is to create a system that results in independence for me.